 Your baby is in amniotic fluid for roughly nine months.
 When they are on the inside, they develop an outer layer of skin that will peel off over a couple of weeks.
-This is why a baby skin care routine and baby skin care products are a must-have for all newborns.
+This is why a baby skin care routine and baby skin care products such as Gaia baby massage oil are a must-have for all newborns.

 Although it seems strange, babies are actually born without kneecaps.
 It will look as though they do because they have cartilage in the same place.
 They won’t develop kneecaps until six months old.

 In the first few weeks and years of life, your baby is growing quickly.
 So fast in fact, that they will quadruple their size in the first few years.
 In the first six months alone, your baby’s weight will double.

 Don’t worry, your baby’s growth will slow after two years.
 Make sure to stock up on plenty of clothes to keep up with every growth spurt.